living-atlases/generator-living-atlas/README.md

 ## Intro

-This is a simple yeoman generator trying to facilitate a quick start with Living Atlas `ansible` inventories.
+This is a super simple yeoman generator trying to facilitate a quick start with Living Atlas `ansible` inventories.

 So with the inventories produced by this `yeoman` generator and the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install/) `ansible` playbooks you should deploy a demo with the main LA services quickly and without too much pain.